alex386/IsingModelCpp/README.md

 # IsingModelCpp
-This is C++ class for MonteCarlo simulation of IsingModel using CUDA GPU power
+This is C++ class for MonteCarlo simulation of IsingModel using CUDA-enabled GPUs